raspberrypilearning/sorting-hat-lesson/software.md

 This lesson can be completed using Python or Scratch.

-## Python

-You'll need to make sure you have the following packages installed to proceed with the workshop.

-- python3-pibrella
-- mpg123

 You'll need to be online to install packages.

 First update and upgrade your system.
 Enter the following commands in to the terminal: